-According to the Department of Agriculture, Trade and Consumer Protection, landlords CANNOT charge for routine carpet cleaning - no matter what.
-Even in the following cases, your landlord cannot legally charge your security deposit: ATCP 134.06(3)(c)
+According to the Department of Agriculture, Trade and Consumer Protection, landlords CANNOT charge for routine carpet cleaning - no matter what your lease says.
+Your landlord cannot legally deduct from your security deposit, even if:

 - Your lease requires that you pay for it when you move out

 - Your lease states that you must provide a receipt showing that you had the carpets cleaned

 - Your lease says that you must pay for carpet cleaning when you move in

 - Your lease says that the cost of carpet cleaning will be deducted from your security deposit

 - Any of the above rules are listed in a NONSTANDARD RENTAL PROVISION